JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Cuantos_Sobreviven.md

 I always remember dictators.
 How can an individual have the audacity to grab all the power for himself, all the money for himself, imprison or kill his opponents, privilege only his family, and leave the entire population of America to die of disgust and misery? his country?
 One can be ignorant, but does one necessarily have to be bad (bad in the sense of doing harm to others)?
 All human evil is done out of selfishness: power and/or wealth is pursued for oneself.
 I don't know how a dictator can talk about God and massacre his people (Saddam, Franco, Pinochet).
 And so we can go down into human evil until we reach the man in the street.
 The mason who cheats you on the price, charging you more than the work in your bathroom is worth.
 The businessman who pays his employees fairly and poorly, but then has a BMW and a villa with a pool on the beach.
 And so on.
 These are the consequences of atheism and the total lack of values (divine values, since human values (power and money) are all pursued).

 To which we were going: How many survive?
 I have no idea.
 The same human wickedness is, or can be, a consequence of the same ignorance.
 And what can you do with an ignoramus (of cosmic things)?
 Are you going to condemn him forever?
 I do not think so at all.
-Reread [UB 28:6.2](/en/The_Urantia_Book/28#p6_2): “_the importance of the origin..._”, “_the origin is the basis of the reaction of the Gods..._”, “_The Conjunct Actor always takes note of man, the way he who was born_”.
-And also reread [UB 40:5.11](/en/The_Urantia_Book/40#p5_11): “_The Gods who have ordered mortal man to rise... take note of his state and his needs..._”
+Reread <a id="a75_265"></a>[UB 28:6.2](/en/The_Urantia_Book/28#p6_2): “_the importance of the origin..._”, “_the origin is the basis of the reaction of the Gods..._”, “_The Conjunct Actor always takes note of man, the way he who was born_”.
+And also reread <a id="a75_495"></a>[UB 40:5.11](/en/The_Urantia_Book/40#p5_11): “_The Gods who have ordered mortal man to rise... take note of his state and his needs..._”

 Therefore, the mercy of God can be such that the one who does not survive is because he is a cunt.
 In order not to survive, you have to be AGAINST spiritual progress.
 In our world, who is consciously?